If you're seeing this message, it means we're having trouble loading external resources on our website.

 In most cases, we solve problems involving forces by using Newton's second law for the horizontal and vertical directions.
 But for inclines, we're typically concerned with the motion parallel to the surface of an incline so it's often more useful to solve Newton's second law for the directions parallel to and perpendicular to the inclined surface.

-This means that we will typically be using Newton's second law for the directions perpendicular \perp and parallel \parallel to the surface of the inclined plane.
+This means that we will typically be using Newton's second law for the directions perpendicular and parallel to the surface of the inclined plane.

-Since the mass typically slides parallel to the surface of the incline, and does not move perpendicular to the surface of the incline, we can almost always assume that a, start subscript, \perp, end subscript, equals, 0.
+Since the mass typically slides parallel to the surface of the incline, and does not move perpendicular to the surface of the incline, we can almost always assume that a=0.

-How do we find the \perp and \parallel components of the force of gravity?
+How do we find the and components of the force of gravity?

 Since we're going to be using Newton's second law for the directions perpendicular to and parallel to the surface of the incline, we'll need to determine the perpendicular and parallel components of the force of gravity.

 The components of the force of gravity are given in the diagram below.
-Be careful, people often mix up whether they should use start text, s, i, n, e, end text or start text, c, o, s, i, n, e, end text for a given component.
+Be careful, people often mix up whether they should use sine or cosine for a given component.

-What is the normal force F, start subscript, N, end subscript for an object on an incline?
+What is the normal force FN for an object on an incline?

-The normal force F, start subscript, N, end subscript is always perpendicular to the surface exerting the force.
+The normal force FN is always perpendicular to the surface exerting the force.
 So an inclined plane will exert a normal force perpendicular to the surface of the incline.

 If there is to be no acceleration perpendicular to the surface of the incline, the forces must be balanced in the perpendicular direction.
 Looking at the forces shown below, we see that the normal force must equal the perpendicular component of the force of gravity, to ensure that the net force is equal to zero in the perpendicular direction.